moorepants/learn-multibody-dynamics/angular.rst

    </center>

 The T-handle exhibits unintuitive motion, reversing back and forth periodically.
-This phenomena is often referred to as the "`Dzhanibekov effect`_" and Euler's Laws of Motion predict the behavior, which we will investigate in later chapters.
+This phenomena is commonly referred to as the "`Dzhanibekov effect`_" and Euler's Laws of Motion predict the behavior, which we will investigate in later chapters.
 For now, we will learn how to specify the angular kinematics of a reference frame in motion, such as one fixed to this